olofd/react-native-photos-framework/README.md

 PHImageRequestOptionsDeliveryModeFastFormat = 2 // client will get one result only and it may be degraded
 ~~~~

-This library defaults to loading assets with PHImageRequestOptionsDeliveryModeHighQualityFormat.
+This library defaults to loading assets with `PHImageRequestOptionsDeliveryModeHighQualityFormat`.
 This can be considered to be the same as RN normally loads images.
-It will simply download the image and and display it.
+It will simply download the image in the size of your <Image> (iCloud-images are stored in multiple sizes, and Photos Framework will download the one closest to your target size) and display it.

 But you can choose to use the other two deliveryMode's to. you do this by calling:
 ~~~~